Tres Cañones

 Climate And Weather

-Tres Canones experiences a harsh high-altitude climate typical of the southern Peruvian puna, with average temperatures between 3 and 10 degrees Celsius and significant daily temperature fluctuations.
+Tres Cañones experiences a harsh high-altitude climate typical of the southern Peruvian puna, with average temperatures between 3 and 10 degrees Celsius and significant daily temperature fluctuations.
 Nighttime temperatures frequently drop below freezing, and frost is common throughout much of the year.
-The distinct wet season from November to March brings the majority of annual rainfall, which averages around 600 to 800 millimeters, while the dry season from May to September is characterized by intense solar radiation, clear skies, and bitter cold at night.
+The distinct wet season from November to March brings the majority of annual rainfall, while the dry season from May to September is characterized by intense solar radiation, clear skies, and bitter cold at night.
 Strong winds sweep across the open grasslands, contributing to the windswept character of the vegetation.

 Human History

-The Tres Canones area holds significant archaeological heritage, including the Mau'kallaqta archaeological site located within the conservation area, which contains pre-Incan ruins that attest to the region's long history of human habitation.
-The K'ana people inhabited this area before being incorporated into the Inca Empire, and remnants of their settlements and ceremonial sites remain visible in the landscape.
+The Tres Cañones area holds significant archaeological heritage, including the Mauka Llaqta archaeological site located within the conservation area, which is believed to have been the ancient capital of the K'ana nation during Inca times.
+[1] The K'ana people inhabited this area before being incorporated into the Inca Empire, and remnants of their settlements and ceremonial sites remain visible in the landscape.
 During the colonial period, the region was valued for its pastoral resources, with communities maintaining herds of camelids as they had for centuries.
 Local communities have maintained traditional Andean cultural practices and continue to use the grasslands for livestock grazing.

 Park History

-The establishment of Tres Canones as a regional conservation area was driven by the recognition of its unique geological, biological, and archaeological values, combined with growing threats from nearby mining operations.
+The establishment of Tres Cañones as a regional conservation area was driven by the recognition of its unique geological, biological, and archaeological values, combined with growing threats from nearby mining operations.
 The process included formal prior consultation with indigenous communities, reflecting Peru's commitment to participatory conservation governance.
-The area was officially declared a Regional Conservation Area in August 2017 through presidential decree, with management responsibility assigned to the Regional Government of Cusco.
-The designation provided a framework for balancing conservation with the needs of communities affected by the environmental impacts of copper mining operations near Espinar.
+The area was officially declared a Regional Conservation Area in August 2017 through Supreme Decree No. 006-2017-MINAM, with management responsibility assigned to the Regional Government of Cusco.
+[1] The designation provided a framework for balancing conservation with the needs of communities affected by the environmental impacts of copper mining operations near Espinar.

 Major Trails And Attractions